If You Inherit a Home Do You Qualify for the $250,000/$500,000 Home Sale Tax Exclusion?

 Example: Jean inherits a house from her father George.
 He paid $100,000 for it over 20 years ago.
 George made $20,000 in improvements over the years, so his tax basis in his home just before George died was $120,000.
 However, when Jean inherits the home its basis is stepped-up to its fair market value on the date of George's death.
 Jean has the home appraised and this value is set at $500,000.
 Jeans sells the house for $505,000 a few months after she inherits it.
 Her tax basis in the house is $500,000.
 She subtracts this amount from the sales price to determine her taxable gain: $505,000 sales price - $500,000 basis = $5,000 gain.

-If you sell an inherited home for less than its stepped-up basis, you have a capital loss that can be deducted (assuming you don't use the home as your personal residence).
+If you sell an inherited home for less than its stepped-up basis, you have a capital loss, which can be deducted (assuming you don't use the home as your personal residence).
 However, only $3,000 of such losses can be deducted against your ordinary income per year.
 Any excess must be carried over to future years to be deducted.

 More Information on Tax Basis